Fired Hertz employee accused in road rage incident

 However, once the supervisor began traveling south on 54B, he told deputies he saw Martinez's car driving northbound toward him.

-As the supervisor's car and Martinez's white Ford Ranger moved toward each other the Ranger swerved into the supervisor's lane, as if he was going to crash into him.
-According to the incident report, the car evaded a collision but went partially off-road.
+As the supervisor's car and Martinez's white Ford Ranger moved toward each other the Ranger swerved into the supervisor's lane, as if he was going to crash into him, the report said.
+According to the incident report, the car evaded a collision but went partially off the road.

 Martinez sent his onetime boss a text message — pertaining to company drama — while he was recounting the incident to law enforcement.
 The responding deputy called Martinez on the supervisor's phone, according to the incident report, but the suspect simply repeated "talk to my lawyer" a number of times before hanging up.